OSH Answers Fact Sheets

 Health research data tells us that the degree of harm is related to the magnitude of acceleration.

 A typical vibration measurement system includes a device to sense the vibration (accelerometer), and an instrument to measure the level of vibration.
-Today a number of industries are making vibration measuring instruments that look like sound level meters.
 This equipment also has settings for measuring frequency, a frequency-weighting network, and a display such as a meter, printer or recorder.

 The frequency-weighting network for hand-arm vibration is given in the International Organization for Standardization (ISO) standard ISO 5349.
 Human hand is not equally sensitive to vibration energy at all frequencies.
 The sensitivity is the highest around 8-16 Hz (Hertz or cycles per second).
 Measuring equipment takes this fact into account by using a weighting network.
 The gain is assigned a value of 1 for vibration frequencies to which the hand-arm system has the highest sensitivity.
 The dashed lines in Figure 1 represent the filter tolerances in the weighting network.